Northrop P-61 Black Widow: Pacific Theater

 Poet and novelist James Dickey flew 38 Pacific Theater missions as a P-61 radar operator with the 418th Night Fighter Squadron, an experience that influenced his work, and for which he was awarded five Bronze Stars.
 The 418th NFS produced the only US Army Air Force night fighter aces in the Pacific, a pilot-radar operator team.

-Historian Warren Thompson wrote that "it is widely believed" that the last enemy aircraft destroyed in combat before the Japanese surrender was downed by a P-61B-2 named "Lady in the Dark" (s/n 42-39408) of the 548th NFS.
-The aircraft piloted by Lieutenant Robert W. Clyde and R/O Lieutenant Bruce K. LeFord on 14/15 August 1945 claimed a Nakajima Ki-44 "Tojo."
+The last enemy aircraft destroyed in combat, one day after the Japanese surrender, was downed by a P-61B-2 named "Lady in the Dark" (s/n 42-39408) of the 548th NFS.
+The aircraft piloted by Lieutenant Lee Kendall and R/O Lieutenant John Scheerer on 14/15 August 1945 claimed a Nakajima Ki-44 "Tojo."
 The destruction of the "Tojo" came without a shot being fired; after the pilot of the "Tojo" sighted the attacking P-61, he descended to wave-top level and began a series of evasive maneuvers.
 These ended with his aircraft striking the water and exploding.
-Clyde and LeFord were never officially credited with this possible final kill of the war.
+Kendall and Scheerer were never officially credited with this "kill," as it officially occurred nearly 24 hours after the cessation of the war, but he was put in for the Distinguished Flying Cross in recognition of his acts at the end of the war.
+Kendall's paperwork was lost only to be discovered 45 years later; in December 1990 Kendall was awarded the Distinguished Flying Cross at March Airforce Base in California.